This post contains affiliate links.

 Apps and Online Platforms

-Technology can be a helpful ally in maintaining and improving mental health through spiritual practices.
-Consider using these apps and platforms:
+Technology can help with mental health through spiritual practices.
+Here are some apps and platforms:

 - Headspace: Offers guided meditations and mindfulness exercises.